nishthaAhujaa/COVID-19Analysis/README.md

 </table>

+## Wordcloud
-**d)** The most prominent words in the word-cloud are:  \
+The most prominent words in the word-cloud are:  \
 covid19, tested positive, case, coronavirus, today, new, update, number, district, travel, history, Gujarat

 The following is an image of the word-cloud:
 ![alt_text](images/wordcloud.png "image_tooltip")

+## PII
-**e)** The total tweets from verified accounts are 128.
+The total tweets from verified accounts are 128.
 The total tweets from unverified accounts are 42.
 For the unverified accounts the following statistics have been accumulated:

 Average statuses per person are approximately 43365.